 Zachary has spoken to audiences all around the country at conferences, universities, faith-based institutions, art exhibitions, and more

 He is proud to have appeared alongside some of our nation's most eminent journalists, nonprofit leaders, and activists.
-He has shared the stage with journalists such as New York Times Editor Bari Weiss and The Atlantic Editor in Chief Jeffrey Goldberg.
+He has shared the stage with New York Times Editor Bari Weiss and The Atlantic Editor in Chief Jeffrey Goldberg.
 He has also spoken alongside the presidents and CEOs of major American Jewish organizations such as the Jewish National Fund, Hadassah, Association of Reform Zionists of America, Zionist Organization of America, and others.

 He offers keynote speeches, seminars, two-hour to two-day workshops, and remote webinars on a number of topics.
 Zachary knows that your community is unique.
 When you book him, you don't get a pre-canned speech or cookie-cutter program.
 He will work with you to get to know your organization, your audience, and your needs.
 Together, he and you will design a customized program to meet your goals and your people where they are.